 RESEARCH & TEACHING ASSISTANTSHIPS

 Please note School of Architecture GRA/GSA/GTA positions are reserved for students in the School of Architecture.
 Typically positions are awarded to graduate students who have been enrolled for at least a year.
 If a student in their first year of graduate school has the needed qualification, exceptions are sometimes made.
-Undergraduate students may not apply for GRA/GSA/GTA positions.
-Undergraduate students can inquire and apply for student assistant positions, though it is infrequent that they are offered.

 The following research and teaching assistantships are administered directly by the School of Architecture.
 Applicants or students should indicate their interest in and qualifications for these awards in a separate letter to be included in their application package.
 One letter will be sufficient for consideration for all assistantships for applicants.
 There is no other application process for graduate assistantships.
 All assistantships require an average of 15 hours of work each week.